atharvabagde/AndrewNG-ML-coursera/Readme.md

 The repo contains only the programming assignments of 8 weeks.
 It doesnt include the solutions to the quizes.
 The total program length is of 12 weeks.
+Recommend to follow atleast uptil the 5th week to get basic concepts of ML